popsim-consortium/manuscript/response-to-reviewers.md

 > 7. Page 8.
 I like the approach of showing inverse coalescent rates, but it would be instructive to practitioners and useful for teaching, if in all figures you showed both the census sizes (e.g. with light grey dashed lines) and inverse rates (e.g. with dark grey solid lines as now in Fig 2).

-We agree that adding both census size and inverse coalescence rates to these plots would instructive.
-Thus, we have added census size to all of the single population analysis plots (Figs 2, 3, S1, S2, and S3) in addition to ICR.
-However, after some discussion, we have decided that adding ICR to the two population analysis plots (Figs 4, S5, and S7, which currently only have census size) might not be appropriate since these multi-population analyses do to some extent account for the effects of migration that are ignored in the single-population case, and should therefore be able to recover the true simulated population sizes.

-Finally, we note that we have decided to instead describe the true simulated population sizes as the "simulated population size" rather than "census size" as we realized the use of "census" here could be misleading (see below for further discussion).

-FIXME: add the census sizes to Figs 2, 3, S1, S2, and S3 and edit figure captions Issue #160 (jradrion)
+First, we note that we decided to avoid using "census size", and simply refer to it as the "simulated population size", as we realized the use of "census" here could be misleading (see below for further discussion).
+Regarding the main point raised by the reviewer, we agree that in the single-population analyses, it would be instructive to show both the simulated (census) population size and the inverse coalescence rates.
+We thus plotted the simulated population sizes against the inverse coalescence rate for the model used in Figure 2, and found that they were near identical.
+As a result, we decided to show this comparison in Supplementary Figure S1 and discuss this issue in the text without adding the simulated population sizes to the main figures (as they didn't appear to add much).
+Note that in the multi-population analyses, the inverse coalescence rate is less appropriate, because some of the inference methods used in these analyses model gene flow, and should therefore be able to recover the true simulated population sizes.
+We now clarify this in the text as well.

 > 8. Figure 4.
 > a.
 Confusing how in panels A and B time moves left to right, and in panel C time moves right to left.
 > b.
 Also, the figure would be improved by showing with vertical lines the timing of the CEU/YRI divergence in the true model. (similar comments hold for Figures S4 and S5)

 We agree that the orientation of this figure is confusing, and so have changed it as suggested.
 In addition, we had previously plotted divergence times here as vertical lines, however we felt that plotting it this way made the figure hard to read since there was a great deal of overlap between these lines and the N(t) lines on the figure, which was was especially difficult to read when including multiple replicates.
-Thus, we prefer to keep the lower divergence times panel for improved readability.
+Thus, we decided to depict the divergence times (simulated and inferred) in a separate panel in the bottom of the figure, to improve readability.

 > 9. Page 16 "checked for convergence" : Wording - sounds like checking for convergence between the methods - I think you mean convergence by each method to an optimum in their respective objective functions.